Showing posts with label peach. Show all posts

 The Laughing Goat

-We ate lunch at Texas Road House 3830 SW Archer Rd Gainsville, Fl for lunch.
-I ordered sirloin steak with potato and water.
-Hubby ordered hamburgers and fries at 2:46 P.M. we ate at table 44 and our server was Rachel.
-Total cost for the meal $26.76.
+We ate lunch at Texas Road House, 3830 SW Archer Rd, Gainsville, FL.
+I ordered sirloin steak with potato and water, and Hubby ordered hamburgers and fries.
+At 2:46 P.M., we ate at table 44, and our server was Rachel.
+The total cost for the meal was $26.76.

-We took our luggage to the room, changes clothes and rode to the Island of Adventure.
+We took our luggage to the room, changed clothes, and rode to the Island of Adventure.

 The Island of Adventure